top of page

 Into the Canyon provides just that opportunity.
 Four weekends a winter, teens of all genders from the Salt Lake City Boys & Girls Club are driven up to Alta Ski Area where they learn both how to ski and the mountain culture that comes with it.
 The participants are provided lift passes, outerwear, skis, and enthusiastic SheJumps volunteers.

 In 2007, SheJumps was founded by three friends: Claire Smallwood, Vanessa Pierce, and Lyndsey Dyer.
-Together, they became a force to be reckoned with and gathered up volunteers, gear, and endless rides up the canyon for the program to happen.
+Together, they gathered up volunteers, gear, and endless rides up the canyon for the Into the Canyon program, and many others, successfully happen.

 Added Smallwood, “This program really encompasses all of SheJumps' values for both the participants and volunteers.
 The volunteers for the program, whether professional athletes or passionate skiers, received the opportunity to practice leadership by sharing the experiences of outdoor play with the participants.”